Atlanta Metro Guide

 What insurance is common in Atlanta for dental coverage?

 Delta Dental of Georgia, MetLife, Aetna Dental, Cigna Dental, Humana Dental, Blue Cross Blue Shield of Georgia Dental, and Guardian are the dominant Atlanta carriers.
-Annual maximums on employer-sponsored plans typically cap at $1,500 to $2,500.
-Major Atlanta employers (Delta Air Lines, Home Depot, UPS, Coca-Cola) tend to offer dental at the higher end of that range.
+Annual maximums on employer-sponsored dental plans are often modest relative to a full surgical case; check your plan's maximum and coverage percentage before scheduling.

 Where can I find affordable oral surgery in Atlanta?

 Grady Health System operates oral and maxillofacial surgery for Medicaid and uninsured at Grady Memorial Hospital.
 Mercy Care, Open Hand, and Community Advanced Practice Nurses operate FQHC dental services across metro Atlanta.
 The Atlanta Volunteer Lawyers Foundation occasionally coordinates pro bono dental care for low-income residents.
-For commercially insured patients, practices in Marietta, Lawrenceville, and College Park typically quote 20 to 30 percent below Buckhead or Midtown practices.
+For commercially insured patients, practices in Marietta, Lawrenceville, and College Park often quote below Buckhead or Midtown practices for the same case; compare itemised CDT-coded quotes.

-Sources: ADA Survey of Dental Fees 2026; Georgia Medicaid; Grady Health System; HRSA FQHC Locator.
+Sources: CareCredit wisdom teeth cost guide (checked June 2026); Aspen Dental published pricing (checked June 2026); Georgia Medicaid; Grady Health System; HRSA FQHC Locator.

 Not medical advice.
 Georgia Medicaid adult dental coverage is limited; verify with Georgia DCH before scheduling.